 Figure 5: Do you want to link rather than insert a picture?

-- Whichever option you choose, the result will be that the picture will form a fill for the selected shape, as shown in Figure 6, below (compare with Figure 1, earlier on this page).
+- Whichever option you choose, the result will be that the picture will form a fill for the selected shape, as shown in Figure 6, below (compare with Figure 1, shown earlier on this page).

 Figure 6: Shape with picture fill